 My research group works at the interface of Machine Learning, Statistics, and Optimization.
 We are interested in formalizing the process of learning, in analyzing the learning models, and in deriving and implementing the emerging learning methods.
-A significant thrust of our research is on developing theoretical and algorithmic tools for online prediction and decision-making.
-Our recent interests include understanding neural networks and overparametrized models, as well as foundations of reinforcement learning.
+A significant thrust of our research is on developing theoretical and algorithmic tools for online prediction, decision-making, and reinforcement learning.
+Our recent interests include understanding reinforcement learning and decision making, neural networks and overparametrized models, as well as large language models.

 The research group currently focuses on: